Engineers, you’re doing everything right.Your career isn’t compounding.

 Most engineers eventually discover they’ve been operating one layer below where value is actually moving.

-Quick Fit Check
+Quick Check

 How many years have you been in the industry?

-This takes less than a minute.
+Takes less than a minute.

 - –The work is still strong, but the trajectory no longer matches the effort.